All spoilers regarding the Prequel Trilogy and the Original Trilogy are unmarked. You Have Been Warned.

 - Depraved Bisexual: He had male pleasure slaves too, according to the Expanded Universe.

 - Hermaphrodite: According to the EU, this is true of all Hutts.
 You're welcome.
+Disney's new Canon instead indicates that they reproduce sexually, which better explains Jabba's biologically confounding lust for humanoid women.

 - Mars Needs Women: Despite being a hermaphroditic gastropod, humanoid females seem to be his primary lust objects.
 (Though, according to A.C.
 Crispin's Han Solo trilogy, other Hutts who know Jabba consider this to be an unusual and rather distasteful fetish.)